Smilius88/Math406/README.md

 Welcome!
 -------

-This is code for MATH406, Spring 2015, Dr. Wisely Wong.
+This is code for MATH406, Spring 2015, Dr. Wiseley Wong.
 If you're not in the class, don't worry.
 I hope you'll find something interesting.

 There is currently only one module, math406.
 This contains implementations of